keithmburu/courses/2018-deep-learning/assignment5.md

 **For those logging in remotely:**

 When you log out of a remote machine, everything you're running will stop, unless you take measures to prevent this.
 One way is to use `nohup`, but I recommend using **tmux**, a terminal multiplexer. tmux will continue running your programs even if you lose your connection or log out.
 It allows you to pick up exactly where you left off.
-To run it, when you log into a remote machine, simply type `tmux`.
+To run it, when you log in to a remote machine, simply type `tmux`.

 If you lose your connection, simply log back in and type `tmux attach`.
 You will return to exactly where you left off.  tmux also supports a number of other features, such as multiple terminals.